Mentors4EDU/Todo-List/README.md

 ☐ Continuous SWOT analysis and Risk Management

-☐ Create realistic expectations for growth correlations and projections
+~~🗹 Create realistic expectations for growth correlations and projections~~